 The Car Is Where Restaurant Decisions Get Made

 A RealityMine study tracking U.S. adult behavior found that 53% of adults are in a vehicle and in a retail or dining location during the same half-hour window on any given day.
 They're making a stop.
-The question is where.
-If your name is in their head from a spot they heard ten minutes earlier, that's not coincidence.
-That's how the medium works.
+If your name is in their head from a spot they heard ten minutes earlier, that's how the medium works.

-Restaurant visits are also the most frequent major purchase category in most household budgets.
+Restaurant visits are the most frequent major purchase category in most household budgets.
 The average American eats out multiple times per week.
-That frequency changes the math on advertising: you're not trying to win a single high-stakes purchase decision.
-You're trying to become the default answer to a question someone asks themselves dozens of times a year.
-Consistent radio presence builds that default status in a way that a campaign that runs only during your slow months cannot.
+That frequency changes the math on advertising: you're not trying to win a single high-stakes purchase decision — you're trying to become the default answer to a question someone asks themselves dozens of times a year.
+Consistent radio presence builds that default status in a way that a campaign running only during your slow months cannot.

 Frequency and Familiarity Drive Food Decisions